 Between the small group sessions, True Story Theater will invite volunteer audience members to share their experiences and feelings.
 On the spot, the performers will respectfully and creatively embody the emotional essence of what is shared, using movement, music, and drama.
 Throughout, whether you take a risk to share or prefer to simply watch and listen, chances are you will be moved (maybe even to laughter and tears), and leave with a greater appreciation for yourself and a greater understanding of others in the wider community.
 Read more about True Story Theater and Playback Theatre.

 What happens in a True Story Theater performance?
 Our events bring together the delight of improvisation with the courageous vulnerability of people sharing their personal truth.

 The show’s emcee (called “the conductor”) facilitates brief, spontaneous conversations with volunteers from the audience who share their own feelings and experiences related to the show’s theme.
 After each conversation, the actors and musician immediately embody the key feelings and actions they heard, using movement, music, dialogue, and superb listening.
 All of it is improvised on the spot.
 During the course of a 75 minute show, True Story enacts about 6-8 stories.

-From this simple interaction, audience members laugh, cry, get insights about their lives, and feel an expanded sense of community.
+From this simple interaction, audience members feel validated, laugh, cry, get insights about their lives, and feel an expanded sense of community.
 You can share a moment from your life and see it performed, or just come to watch.

 What are True Story Theater’s classes like?
-We will teach you the basic of Playback Theatre, which can hone your listening skills for everyday life.
+We will teach you the basics of Playback Theatre, which can hone your listening skills for everyday life.
 All are welcome.
 Classes are supportive, informal, intimate, and fun, an enriching experience for both newcomers and experienced actors.

 Here are some interesting links for you!
 Enjoy your stay :)